FactomProject/factom-docs/api/includes/_wallet-api.md

 }
 ```

-Addfee is a shortcut and safeguard for adding the required additonal factoshis to covert the fee.
-The fee is displayed in the returned transaction after each step, but this be used instead of manually adding the additional input.
-It is a safeguard as it prevents overpaying.
+Addfee is a shortcut and safeguard for adding the required additional factoshis to covert the fee.
+The fee is displayed in the returned transaction after each step, but addfee should be used instead of manually adding the additional input.
+This will help to prevent overpaying.

 Addfee will complain if your inputs and outputs do not match up.
-For example, in the steps above we added the inputs first, this was intentional to show a case of overpaying.
-Obviously no one wants to overpay for a transaction, so addfee has returned an error and this message: 'Inputs and outputs don't add up' .
+For example, in the steps above we added the inputs first.
+This was done intentionally to show a case of overpaying.
+Obviously, no one wants to overpay for a transaction, so addfee has returned an error and the message: 'Inputs and outputs don't add up'.
 This is because we have 2,000,000,000 factoshis as input and only 1,000,000,000 + 10,000 as output.
-Lets correct the input by doing 'add-input', and putting 1000010000 as the amount for the address.
+Let's correct the input by doing 'add-input', and putting 1000010000 as the amount for the address.
 It will overwrite the previous input.

 Curl to do that: